SolidBlock-cn/extshape/README-en.md

 If you have installed Extended Block Shapes and Blockus, you may also optionally install [Extended Block Shapes - Blockus](#Blockus), to add inter-mod support for Blockus.

-[Click here](UpdateLog-en.md) for previous update logs.
+See [update log](UpdateLog-en.md) for previous update logs.
 Welcome to join Tencent QQ group **587928350** to experience the latest update of this mod.

 ## Features